Real Estate Mauritius · Westimmo

 Tax residency in 183 days

-Spending 183 days per year in Mauritius qualifies you as a tax resident with full benefits.
+183 days per year in Mauritius is enough to become a tax resident and benefit from the available advantages.

-Important — 2025-2026 Budget: The land transfer tax on resale will rise from 5% to 10% for non-citizens effective 1 July 2026.
-However, capital gains tax on property remains not enacted despite budget announcements — confirmed by the Finance Act 2025.
-Completing your acquisition before July 2026 secures the current 5% rate.
+Please note — 2025–2026 Budget: The tax on real estate transfers upon resale increases from 5% to 10% for non-citizens starting July 1, 2026.
+However, capital gains tax on real estate has still not been introduced despite the budget announcements — as confirmed by the Finance Act 2025.
+Investing before July 2026 allows you to benefit from the current 5% rate.

 Permits & Visas · EDB Mauritius · Finance Act 2025

-All applications are processed through the EDB's NELS platform (National Electronic Licensing System).
-As of 1 December 2025, a non-refundable application fee of USD 50 applies to all permit requests.
+All applications are processed through the EDB’s NELS platform (Economic Development Board).
+Since December 1, 2025, a USD 50 processing fee applies to every permit application.

 Occupation Permit — Residence + Work